Gopal-Khadka/GameHub2/README.md

 So, we created a file named `useGames.ts` which contains our custom hook to fetch the games and return the games list and error.

 ## Build Game Cards

+We use various Chakra UI card components to add responsive game cards in the website.
+CSS properties like `padding`, `overflow`, `borderRadius` are used to enhance the look of the cards.
+Refer to [Chakra cards](https://chakra-ui.com/docs/components/card) and [Chakra SimpleGrid](https://chakra-ui.com/docs/components/simple-grid#changing-the-spacing-for-columns-and-rows) for more info.